Financial Aid

 For Your FACTS Application:

-• Step 1: Online Application
+• Step 1: FACTS Online Application

-There is a $35 application fee.
+Complete the online application.
+There is a $35 fee.

-• Step 3: Upload Tax Documents
+• Step 2: Upload Tax Documents

-• Families with W2 income only will need to send their 2022 tax return along with their 2023 W2's.
+• Families with W2 income only will need to send their 2024 tax return along with their 2025 W2's.

-• Families with income other than W2 income (such as rental income, business income, income from a partnership, or any other source of income) must send their 2023 tax return and 2023 W2s.
+• Families with income other than W2 income (such as rental income, business income, income from a partnership, or any other source of income) must send their 2024 tax return and 2025 W2s.

 • Families who are not required to file a tax return must send documentation to reflect this, such as documentation for Social Security Income, Welfare, Child Support, Food Stamps, Workers' Compensation, TANF, and other related documents.